 But when a project takes a long time to get started, the motivation of everyone involved begins to wane.
 When a project drags on without results or a foreseeable end, the needed commitment and energy for the work involved can vaporize overnight.

-That’s why, when a group or community decides to set upon a path toward improvement, one of the most effective first steps is to set course for a “quick win” or several quick wins.
-Pursuing such wins enables a community to see that change really is possible.
+That's why, when a group or community decides to set upon a path toward improvement, one of the most effective first steps is to set course for a "quick win" or several quick wins.
+Pursuing such doable goals enables a community to see that change really is possible.
 Establishing a timeline helps participants understand that change requires both dedication and patience.

 The 100 Days Challenge